bluehalo/ngx-leaflet/README.md

 So, you shouldn't have to do anything special to use it if you're building your project in Typescript.

 #### Typescript Angular.io Module Import
-Before you can use the module in your Angular.io app, you'll need to import it in your application.
+Before you can use the module in your Angular.io app, you'll need to import it in your application (and potentially the module that's using it).

 For example, in your ```app.module.ts```, add: